 (c) The insurer may use Form 5042, "Claim Move Notice," to satisfy the requirements of this section.

-(e7) Civil penalties.
+(7) Civil penalties.

-If the insurer does not provide notice as required by this section, the The director may assess a civil penalty against the an insurer that does not comply with the requirements of this rule.
+The director may assess a civil penalty against an insurer that does not comply with the requirements of this rule.